jolags313/ssv2_ws/README.md

 **!!!
 Note that most of the needed packages are already included in this repository as they have been edited !!!**

+But, you will still need to download the semantic segmentation model from the semantic_slam repository README and change the path to it accordingly.

 ## Usage
 ### In simulation
 Pull and `catkin build` the main branch (or the octomap_script branch if the main branch has changed as of May 15, 2024) and run the following commands